SHI-Labs/Agriculture-Vision/README.md

 Agriculture-Vision Dataset, Challenge and Workshop (CVPR 2020)

-A joint effort with many great collaborators to bring Agriculture and Computer Vision/AI communities together to benefit humanity!
+A joint effort with many great collaborators to bring Agriculture and Computer Vision / AI communities together to benefit humanity!

 ## Content